Non-Food Treat Ideas For A Candy-Free Halloween

 Take action and look at this Halloween as an opportunity to inspire future generations to be more healthy and creative.
-Sure, there will be plenty of kids who will only have eyes (and a tummy) for the candy – but I bet there will be many who will appreciate a cool, non-food treat in their bag.
-Trust me, if you choose fun and useful non-food treats, your house will not be egged/toilet-papered – instead, kids will be lining up year-after-year to see what awesomeness you are sharing!
+Sure, many kids will only have eyes (and tummies) for candy - but I bet there are many who would appreciate a cool, non-food treat in their bag.
+Trust me, if you choose fun, cool and useful non-food treats, your house will not be egged/toilet-papered - instead, kids will be lining up year-after-year to see what awesomeness you are sharing!

 Bamboo Core's non-food treat ideas for a candy-free Halloween

 Here is my list of Halloween non-food treat ideas.
-For some tips on how to make the switch away from candy, where to shop and what to look for in a non-food treat, continue reading after my list.
+For tips on how to make the switch away from candy, where to shop and what to look for in a non-food treat, scroll to the bottom of this article.

-All kid-approved non-food treats have been sorted into eight categories:
+I sorted the non-food treats into eight categories: